This article documents the settings available when creating or editing an Identity Provider (IdP).

 Portal Information tab

-The settings shown on the Portal Information tab depend on the type of IdP.
+The settings shown on the Portal Information tab depend on the IdP's type.
 Below is a list of all possible settings.
-You will only see the ones which are relevant to the type of IdP you're configuring.
+You will only see the ones which apply to the IdP you're configuring.

 - Display on login page

 Controls whether or not this IdP is shown as a login option on the login page.

 When this is enabled (recommended), new users logging into HelloID through this IdP will have a user created in HelloID if one does not already exist.

 - Use SSRPM

 Enable if your organization is using SSRPM for Active Directory self-service password resets.
 When enabled, and a SSRPM URL is specified, users are redirected to your organization's SSRPM portal when they click the 'Forgot your password?' link on the HelloID login page.